 Source: UMSL Black History Project (1980 - 1983) Western Historical Manuscript Collection/State Historical Society of Missouri

-The Project is aware of the folloiwng LGBT related items in the Missouri History Museum's Archives.
-Please consult the Musuem directly for further information or additional research assistance:
+The Project is aware of the folloiwng LGBTQIA+ related items in the Missouri Historical Society's (History Musuem) Archives.
+Please consult the Society's directlly for further information or additional research assistance:

 - Challenge Metro/Wegener Photograph Collection